Introduction

 Phase 6: Prioritization of failures

-With the IRP calculated for each failure mode, the failures are prioritized.
+With the RPN calculated for each failure mode, the failures are prioritized.
 Failures are classified into high, medium, and low-risk categories, allowing the team to focus on the most critical problems first.
 This prioritization ensures that resources are efficiently allocated to mitigate the most significant risks.

 Phase 7: Implementation of corrective and preventive actions

 For each priority failure, corrective and preventive actions should be developed and implemented.
 These actions are designed to eliminate or significantly reduce the risk associated with each failure.
-It is crucial to assign responsibilities, establish execution dates and define the resources needed to carry out these measures.
+It is crucial to assign responsibilities, establish execution dates, and define the resources needed to carry out these measures.

 Phase 8: Follow-up and review

 Finally, the measures implemented must be continuously monitored to evaluate their effectiveness.
-This involves recalculating the IRP after the implementation of corrective and preventive actions to verify whether the risks have decreased.
+This involves recalculating the RPN after the implementation of corrective and preventive actions to verify whether the risks have decreased.
 Regular monitoring ensures that the software system maintains its reliability and quality over time, allowing for additional adjustments if necessary.

 Conclusions